PhasLou/phasmo-cheatsheet/README.md

   Useful guidance for narrowing down suspects, with the option to “mark as observed” — and an undo if misclicked.

 - **Filters & Customisation**
-  Drag and reorder filters to prioritise your own investigation style (e.g., LOS acceleration, hunt behaviour, etc).
+  Reorder filters to prioritise your own investigation style (e.g., LOS acceleration, hunt behaviour, etc).

 - **Reset Button**
   Reset the entire page if you get soft-locked or want to start fresh.